 He said she couldn’t possibly have 31 items, but I told him I wasn’t ready to count them yet.
 That if she wasn’t home by Friday the 31st, I’d have to donate everything she owned.
 If she comes back, we’ll just get her new items.

 But I needed that closure.

-Too many parallels I guess.
+Too many parallels, I guess.

-Spreading her wings, for extra joy in my universe
+Joy was making way.
+Spreading her wings for extra joy in our universe.